-As I’ve done in the past, I’d like to share some of the truths I realized over the last year.
+As I’ve done in the past, I’d like to share some of the truths I learned over the last year.
 If you haven’t read my last year’s post, you can read it here.

 Before I begin, I would like to say that I’m grateful I’ve reached life this far.
 I can still write and read and play music, watch inspiring movies, take long walks, travel, help people, and spend time with my loved ones.

-For this year, here are some of the life-changing insights I learned.
+For this year, here are some of the life-changing lessons I learned.

 1. Most of our Leaders are Just Like Us — Confused

 To name a few: Parents, school teachers, employers, business tycoons, religious leaders, or even leaders of our country.